 I think this tactic works because psychologically the customers feel as though he/she can buy more because they are getting such a good deal on something else.

-We Added A Return Policy
+We Added A Flexible Return Policy

-When my wife and I first considered adding a return policy, I thought to myself, “Why would I ever want to deal with people wanting to make returns?”
+When my wife and I first considered adding a flexible return policy, I thought to myself, “Why would I ever want to deal with people wanting to make returns?”

 But just as an experiment, we decided to give it shot.
 Who would’ve guessed that adding a return policy would actually make customers want to buy more?
 The increase in order size was the most evident when taking customer orders over the phone.